When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 I’ve even had close friends and family tell me that there is no question that the market is about to crash and that I need to sell all my stock, hold cash, and wait for the market to bottom out before re-investing.

 How Do You Prepare Yourself for a Recession

-These days, I can’t listen to or read anything about the financial state of our country without hearing this message blasted across any medium.
+These days, I can’t listen to or read anything about the financial state of my country without hearing this message blasted across any medium.

 Look at the dates on those articles.
 People have been trying to predict the recession for a few years now.

 Eventually one of them will be right.
 Maybe it will be the student loan crisis, the auto loan crisis, the sheer amount of consumer debt, or the beginning of another housing crisis.
 It could be any of these or a black swan event I cannot predict.

 The hole in their logic is that it is next to impossible to predict any of the following

 - When the market will crash